Jimako-e107-plugins/e107-old-plugins/README.md

 note: needs to use e107_images/clan for images and a lot of extra stuff

+EDIT:  the author's site is not available anymore

 =======

 ### ClanSystem by Sherwood McGowan & Shannon Kamer